jeffbeech/Detecting-Abnormal-ECGs/README.md

 ![image](https://user-images.githubusercontent.com/89176309/156688083-a69cca95-1b2b-4748-ab8c-0a8bec1ed2dc.png)

 ## Evaluation
 The precision metric was the primary metric I used, because it tells the percentage of the time I was predicting a normal heartbeat and getting it right.
 It made more sense to lean into this metric, since we would rather tell someone they had a heart condition and find out they didn't than tell them they have a healthy heart when they do not.
 (Truly, we'd rather get every single ECG right, but our models are not that good, yet!)
 For correctly differentiating between normal and abnormal heartbeats, and also having the fewest number of false positives, the best model was the autoencoder, tuned with keras tuner.
 The code for the keras tuner was adaptedd from [analyticvidhya.com](https://www.analyticsvidhya.com/blog/2021/05/anomaly-detection-using-autoencoders-a-walk-through-in-python/)  The model gave a precision score of ~99%, meaning that of the all the people predicted of having a normal heartbeat, the model was correct ~99% of the time.
-The model had an accuracy score of ~95%, which means it accurately evaluated all of the ECGs 95% of the time.
-Compared to the baseline model scores of 85% accuracy and 84% precision, this was a huge improvement.
+The model had an accuracy score of ~94%, which means it accurately evaluated all of the ECGs about 94% of the time.
+Compared to the baseline model scores of 74% accuracy and 73% precision, this was a huge improvement.

 I also looked at the graphs for the incorrect predictions we made (example below).
 For the 3 false positives, the graphs show a fairly faithful reproduction with, by appearance, a low error rate.
 Obviously, something that couldn't be detected by training the model was wrong with these ECGs.
 For the false negatives, for the most part, it appears as though the model just did a poor job of recognizing these ECGs, as the reconstructions are not faithful to the originals.